rezabmirzaei/iac-demo/README.md

 Read more on [Authenticate Terraform to Azure](https://learn.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash).

-The terraform script will create a resource group in the Azure subscription you have specified.
+The __main.tf__ terraform script will create a resource group in the Azure subscription you have specified.
 To run it:

 * Open a terminal in the ``terraform`` folder of this prject.
 * In the terminal type: